 The server replies with a unicast DHCP offer to the router offering the unleashed IP address.

-In return, the router broadcast the DHCP Offer message to the network which has send the DHCP request.
-The broadcast message is recieved by switch as shown in the above figure.
+In return, the router broadcast the DHCP Offer message to the network which has sent the DHCP request.
+The broadcast message is received by a switch as shown in the above figure.

-Now, the dhcp client broadcast the dhcp request message, showing the acceptance of the IP address, for the server which is received by the switch.
+Now, the DHCP client broadcast the DHCP request message, showing the acceptance of the IP address, for the server which is received by the switch.
 The switch broadcast the DHCP request message to the other host and the router(DHCP Relay Agent)as shown in the above figure.

-The router replaces the source IP address with its own IP address and destination IP remains the same i.e. It is unicast by the dhcp relay agent
+The router replaces the source IP address with its own IP address and destination IP remains the same i.e. It is unicast by the DHCP relay agent

 The server replies with a unicast DHCP Acknowledgement message to the router (DHCP relay agent) as shown in the above figure.

-The router in turn broadcast the DHCP Acknowledgement message to the network it recieves the DHCP request for an IP address.
-The broadcast message is recieved by switch as shown in the above figure.
+The router in turn broadcast the DHCP Acknowledgement message to the network it receives the DHCP request for an IP address.
+The broadcast message is received by a switch as shown in the above figure.

 This is the basic configuration of the client, router, dhcp_server.
-The router has been assign IP address 192.168.1.1 on fa0/0 and 192.168.2.1 on fa0/1.
+The router has been assigning IP addresses 192.168.1.1 on fa0/0 and 192.168.2.1 on fa0/1.

 The DHCP_SERVER is assigned IP Address 192.168.2.2 on the interface fa0/0 and the DHCP pool is defined with name POOL1 and network of 192.168.1.0 with subnet mask 255.255.255.0 is assigned to the pool POOL1.

 Now, the IP helper-address command is used for configuring the router as a DHCP relay agent, giving 192.168.2.2 the address of DHCP_server.